Guide series, Part 1 of 5

 If HGI were zero for everyone, TIR alone would be enough.
 It is not.
 Lachin’s 2022 finding that HbA1c outperforms estimated TIR as a predictor of retinopathy is exactly what you would expect when individual glycation biology contributes meaningfully to who develops complications.
 The implication is not “stop measuring TIR”; it is “interpret TIR through the lens of your glycator status”.

-That interpretation is what Part 3 (calculate your status) and Part 4 (the personalised matrix) are about.
+That interpretation is what Part 2 (calculate your status) and Part 4 (your personalised target) are about.